A Spiritual Toolkit for Lent

 “We are at the beginning of Lent: a time of penance, purification and conversion.
 It is not an easy program, but then Christianity is not an easy way of life.
 It is not enough just to be in the Church, letting the years roll by.
 In our life, in the lives of Christians, our first conversion – that unique moment which each of us remembers, when we clearly understood everything the Lord was asking of us – is certainly very significant.
 But the later conversions are even more important, and they are increasingly demanding.
 To facilitate the work of grace in these conversions, we need to keep our soul young; we have to call upon our Lord, know how to listen to him and, having found out what has gone wrong, know how to ask his pardon” (St. Josemaria Escriva; Christ is Passing By, no. 57).

 “We must be convinced that God hears us, that he is concerned about us.
 If we are, we will feel completely at peace.
 But living with God is indeed a risky business, for he will not share things: he wants everything.
 And if we move toward him, it means we must be ready for a new conversion, to take new bearings, to listen more attentively to his inspirations – those holy desires that he provokes in every soul – and to put them into practice” (St. Josemaria Escriva; Christ is Passing By, no. 58).

-Catholics have to fulfil the Commandment of the Church to fast and abstain from meat (Compendium of the Catholic Church, no. 432: on the days established by the Church), as well as to make their annual Confession and Communion.
+Catholics have to fulfill the Commandment of the Church to fast and abstain from meat (Compendium of the Catholic Church, no. 432: on the days established by the Church), as well as to make their annual Confession and Communion.

 Fasting consists of having only one meal on that day, although it is permitted also to eat a lesser amount than usual in the morning and evening.
 Except in the case of sickness, the commandment to fast applies to all those who have who have attained their majority until the beginning of their sixtieth year (Code of Canon Law, no. 1252).